antoninomatias7/NaturezaBrasil/README.md

 The fauna page talks about brazil's animals.

-Flora talks aboaut about brazil's flora and biomes.
+Flora talks about brazil's flora and biomes.

 Sobre is all about why the page was created.